nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### url
-This field contains an URL (or hostname) pointing to the website of the entity (organization or person) responsible for this Tor relay.
+This field contains a URL (or hostname) pointing to the website of the entity (organization or person) responsible for this Tor relay.
 If the `url` field is set, the `proof` field MUST also be set.
 In most cases the responsible entity will be the same as the technical contact mentioned in the `email` field.
 This field MUST be consistent across all relays where this entity is responsible.
 It MUST point to a specific (non-shared) domain/hostname.
 Two organizations/persons can not have the same field content.
-The `url` field is verified using the selected proof method described bellow (`proof` field).
+The `url` field is verified using the selected proof method described below (`proof` field).

 When displaying the `url` field content on websites and tools implementing this specification:
 * The `url` SHOULD be ignored if verification does not succeed.